ujjwal-9/mesh-reconstruction/README.md

 #### 2. **Hybrid Reconstruction**
 - Combine Poisson reconstruction with other techniques like Delaunay triangulation to better preserve fine details and handle sparse regions.

+#### 3. **Deep Learning based Reconstruction**
+Some recent advances in DL based reconstruction is promising:
+1. GeoUDF(2023), uses unsigned distance fields to build surfaces from sparse point clouds.
+It works well with complex shapes and open surfaces.
+2. PPSurf(2024), combines point convolutions with local patches.
+This approach handles noise and keeps surface details intact.
+3. GridPull(2023), focuses on large-scale data.
+It uses grids instead of neural networks to reconstruct surfaces efficiently.
+4. Sparse Convolutional Networks are another option.
+They handle noisy point clouds and improve the speed and quality of reconstruction.

 ---

 ### Conclusion